Brad Rukstales Of Inverness, Arrested At U.S. Capitol Riot, Apologizes And Expresses Embarrassment

 “I’m shocked,” said Fitzgerald’s neighbor, Michelle Caruso.
 “He’s a very nice guy.”

-Back in Inverness, Rukstales again said, “I think the violence was terrible.”
+Back in Inverness, Rukstales, who was arrested by Capitol Hill Police, again said, “I think the violence was terrible.”

 De Mar then asked, “Why did you go inside?”